karamfd/uses/README.md

 ## Miscellaneous

 - [Adobe Reader](https://get.adobe.com/ca/reader/): for digitally signing legal documentations.
-- [Dato](https://sindresorhus.com/dato): replaces your calendar on the menu.
 - [Gifski](https://sindresorhus.com/gifski): convert videos into gifs.
 - [Hemingway Editor](https://hemingwayapp.com/): highlight unnecessary & complicated sentences in different colours.
 - [Kobo](https://www.kobo.com/ca/en): Canadian e-book store.
 - [LinkedIn Learning](https://www.linkedin.com/learning): education platform that you can access for free with a library card.
+- [Menu Bar Calendar](https://sindresorhus.com/menu-bar-calendar): replaces your calendar on the menu.
 - [Pandan](https://sindresorhus.com/pandan): shows you how long you've been staring at your monitor, so you can take a break.
 - [Spotify](https://open.spotify.com/): streaming music for work or pleasure.